5.4. Linear Filtering with FFT#

 • Consider passing a signal \(x[n]\) of length \(N\) to an FIR Filter with impulse response \(h[n]\) of length \(L\).
 In practice, we often have \(N \gg L \gg 1\).
 We will adopt this assumption in the discussion below.

-• Direct implementation of the the convolution \(y[n] = h[n]*x[n]\) requires \(\mathcal{O}(NL)\) complex multiplications (and additions).
+• Direct implementation of the convolution \(y[n] = h[n]*x[n]\) requires \(\mathcal{O}(NL)\) complex multiplications (and additions).
 While performing the filtering operation in the frequency domain using FFT algorithms to calculate DFT and IDFT as suggested in Section 5.2.3 requires \(\mathcal{O}(M\log_2 M)\) complex multiplications, where \(M \geq N+L-1\).
 Since \(N \gg L\), the computational complexity of this frequency-domain filtering approach is thus \(\mathcal{O}(N\log_2 N)\).
 Hence, if \(L \gg \log_2 N\), then we may obtain a significant reduction in computational complexity by performing frequency-domain filtering using FFT.

 • Nevertheless, the FFT implementation requires \(\mathcal{O}(N\log_2 N)\) complex storage units, as compared to the \(\mathcal{O}(N)\) required for direct convolution.
 The additional amount of storage requirement may be excessive if \(N\) is very large for say some embedded systems which may have limited amount of memory.